niedbalski/debian-python-bottle/docs/tutorial.rst

             return "Login failed."

     @route('/restricted')
-    def restricted_area(self):
+    def restricted_area():
         username = request.get_cookie("account", secret='some-secret-key')
         if username:
             return "Hello %s.
 Welcome back." % username
         else:
             return "You are not logged in.
 Access denied."

 In addition, Bottle automatically pickles and unpickles any data stored to signed cookies.
-This allows you to store any pickle-able object (not only strings) to cookies, as long as the pickled data does not exceed the 4kb limit.
+This allows you to store any pickle-able object (not only strings) to cookies, as long as the pickled data does not exceed the 4 KB limit.

 .. warning:: Signed cookies are not encrypted (the client can still see the content) and not copy-protected (the client can restore an old cookie).
 The main intention is to make pickling and unpickling safe and prevent manipulation, not to store secret information at client side.